kimzuni/longvinter-docker-server/docs/en/README.md

 This is a Docker container to help you get started with hosting your own [Longvinter](https://store.steampowered.com/app/1635450/Longvinter/) dedicated server.

-The source code started with applying [Uuvana-Studios/longvinter-docker-server](https://github.com/Uuvana-Studios/longvinter-docker-server) to [thijsvanloef/palworld-docker-server](https://github.com/thijsvanloef/palworld-server-docker).
+Applying source code [Uuvana-Studios/longvinter-docker-server](https://github.com/Uuvana-Studios/longvinter-docker-server) to source code [thijsvanloef/palworld-server-docker](https://github.com/thijsvanloef/palworld-server-docker) to generate this image.

 This Docker images has been tested and will work on the following OS:
 - Windows 11